-1856 Birthday of prolific producer Charles Frohman (1856-1915) who, often in collaboration with his brothers Daniel and Gustave, produced dozens of Broadway shows including Sherlock Holmes, The Czarina, Pasteur, The Texas Nightingale and Zander the Great.
-In one busy stretch, September and October 1902, he opened 12 plays on Broadway.
+1856 Birthday of prolific producer Charles Frohman (1856-1915) who, often in collaboration with his brothers Daniel and Gustave, produces dozens of Broadway shows including Sherlock Holmes, The Czarina, Pasteur, The Texas Nightingale, and Zander the Great.
+In one busy stretch, September and October 1902, he opens 12 plays on Broadway.

 1905 Birthday of lyricist and librettist Dorothy Fields (1905-1974), daughter of vaudeville star Lew Fields of Weber & Fields.
-Among her numerous credits over six decades from the 1920s to the 1970s: Blackbirds of 1928, Let's Face It! (book), Annie Get Your Gun (book), Redhead (book and lyrics), Sweet Charity (lyrics) and Seesaw (lyrics).
-She was nominated for three Tony Awards and won one, for her work on Redhead.
+Among her numerous credits over six decades from the 1920s to the 1970s: Blackbirds of 1928, Let's Face It! (book), Annie Get Your Gun (book), Redhead (book and lyrics), Sweet Charity (lyrics), and Seesaw (lyrics).
+She is nominated for three Tony Awards and wins one, for her work on Redhead.

 1937 Though it has been moribund for several years, Vaudeville is officially declared dead today, as Variety merges its "vaudeville" and "nite clubs" sections for the first time ever.
 The entertainment newspaper explains that "the vaudeville department has lately been particularly difficult to fill up."

 1949 Irving Berlin tries to recreate the success of Annie Get Your Gun by reassembling the creative team for a musical about the sculptor who created the Statue of Liberty.
-Despite direction by Moss Hart and choreography by Jerome Robbins, Miss Liberty will run a disappointing 308 performances, but will produce a modest hit tune in "Let's Take an Old-Fashioned Walk."
+Despite direction by Moss Hart and choreography by Jerome Robbins, Miss Liberty runs a disappointing 308 performances, but produces a modest hit tune in "Let's Take an Old-Fashioned Walk."

-1982 Nathan Lane makes his Broadway debut today opposite George C. Scott in a revival of Noel Coward's Present Laughter.
-Also in the blessed cast are other future stars Christine Lahti, Kate Burton and Dana Ivey.
+1982 Nathan Lane makes his Broadway debut opposite George C. Scott in a revival of Noel Coward's Present Laughter.
+Also in the blessed cast are future stars Christine Lahti, Kate Burton, and Dana Ivey.

-1998 Trevor Nunn's staging of Henrik Ibsen's An Enemy of the People begins tonight at Los Angeles' Ahmanson Theatre.
+1998 Trevor Nunn's staging of Henrik Ibsen's An Enemy of the People begins at Los Angeles' Ahmanson Theatre.
 The Royal National Theatre production starring Ian McKellen tells the story of a Norwegian doctor's attempt to expose a scandal in which the local baths are dangerously contaminated.
-The production used the new version by Christopher Hampton.
+The production's script is a new version by Christopher Hampton.

-2012 Celeste Holm, a theatre and film actress who, through a small but select collection of indelible mid-20th century stage and cinema performances, achieved the somewhat legendary status in show business circles, dies at age 95.
-Perhaps best known for creating the role of Ado Annie in Oklahoma!, Holm appeared in over twenty Broadway productions including performances as Anna in The King and I, Mame in Mame, Evalina in Bloomer Girl, and Anna Christopherson in Anna Christie.
+2012 Celeste Holm, a theatre and film actor, dies at age 95.
+Perhaps best known as Karen Richards in All About Eve and for creating the role of Ado Annie in Oklahoma!, Holm appeared in over 20 Broadway productions including performances as Anna in The King and I, Mame in Mame, Evalina in Bloomer Girl, and Anna Christopherson in Anna Christie.

 2015 The Encores!
 Off-Center staging of Andrew Lippa's The Wild Party, starring Sutton Foster and Steven Pasquale, begins performances at New York City Center.
 Lippa revises his musical for the occasion, including adding a new song for the character of Queenie (played by Foster), called "A Happy Ending."